The bokeh effect is one of the most appealing effects to reproduce in photography.

 A lens also has to be fast.
 An aperture of f/2.8 (or less) is more likely to produce a better effect than an f/8, because the wider the aperture, the shallower the depth of field.

-In Conclusion, How do I Obtain a Good Bokeh Effect in a Photo?
+Easy Tips to Obtain a Good Bokeh Effect in a Photo

 Ultimately, we’ve seen how a blurred background or bokeh is a nice component of a particular type of photographs.